 Sunset over the Badlands

-The Lakota people dubbed this region “mako sica,” or “bad lands,” long ago because its rocky terrain, lack of water and extreme temperatures made it difficult to traverse
+The Lakota people dubbed this region “mako sica,” or “bad lands,” long ago because its rocky terrain, lack of water and extreme temperatures made it difficult to traverse.

 We told Rhonda our plans and she said she would trailer the campers out to the Painted Canyon Visitor Center and show them where to ride.
 So, Ari joined that group to ride through the park.
 I stayed back at the trailer for a couple of reasons: 1) My horse does not do well on group rides 2) Rhonda said her route involved bushwhacking off the trail and going off trail makes me anxious.
 3) I figured Ari would mark the trail on his Gaia app and then we would do it just the two of us on our own the next day.